pymor/pymor/docs/source/getting_started.rst

 x0-intervals: 100, x1-intervals: 100
 faces: 40000, edges: 60200, vertices: 20201

-and as always, we can display its class documentation using ``help(d_data['grid'])``, or in the case of IPython ``d_data['grid']?``.
+and, as always, we can display its class documentation using ``help(d_data['grid'])``, or in the case of IPython ``d_data['grid']?``.